-Summit View Elementary PTA is our new parent organization for the 2015/2016 school year.
+The Summit View Elementary PTA is our parent lead organization.
+We converted from a PTO to a PTA for the 2015/2016 school year.
 Please see the following FAQs to learn more & answer some questions about our organization.
 Still have questions?
 Use our contact form or email us.

 Q: What is PTA?

 A: PTA stands for Parents Teacher Association – it is a national non-profit organization that’s #1 goal is to benefit children.
 Summit View Elementary started our local chapter of PTA the summer of 2015.